huy-dai/c2c_ctf_2021/qualifers/solutions.md

 After a bit of thought, I found that the "keys" are possible extensions for the `pastebin` website (e.g., <https://pastebin.com/pR4YY719>).
 After trying the first few entries we see we get back a "This page is no longer available." from Pastebin.

-I quickly wrote a Python script to go through all the "keys" values and see which ones do not return the error.
+I quickly wrote a Python script to go through all the "keys" values and see which ones do not return the error, found at [exp.py](./OSINT/Credit_System/exp.py).
 We eventually get a hit on <https://pastebin.com/rTA163S2>.

 After entering the commented out password to the pastebin site, we get the following message: